metabolism-of-cities/metabolism-of-cities-platform-v1-v2/README.md

 ## Versioning of the website

 We provide a "Version" number for the website.
 Every month we'll increment the version with 0.1 if changes were made.
 In order to have a good overview of the changes, please add the changes you made to the CHANGELOG file.
-These changes will be accumulated on a monthly basis and placed online when the new version is 'launched' (do note that in reality new versions are introduced on a rolling basis, at any time, but for easy public perception the site is 'versiones' and changes are grouped this way).
+These changes will be accumulated on a monthly basis and placed online when the new version is 'launched' (do note that in reality new versions are introduced on a rolling basis, at any time, but for easy public perception the site is 'versioned' and changes are grouped this way).